Lloyd Center

-Lloyd Center is a shopping mall in the Lloyd District of Portland, Oregon, United States, just northeast of downtown.
-It is owned by Arrow Retail of Dallas.
-The mall features three floors of shopping, with the third level serving mostly as professional office spaces, a food court, and U.S. Education Corporation's Carrington College.
+Lloyd Center is a shopping mall in the Lloyd District of Portland, Oregon, United States, just northeast of downtown, that opened in 1960.
+It is owned by the Urban Renaissance Group and KKR Real Estate Finance Trust Inc. The mall features three floors of shopping, with the third level serving mostly as professional office spaces, a food court, and U.S. Education Corporation's Carrington College.
 Lloyd Center also includes the Lloyd Center Ice Skating Rink, which has become the main draw for the mall.
 There are currently no anchors in the mall.
 There are vacant anchor spaces left by Macy's, Marshalls, Nordstrom, and Sears.
-Junior anchors include Barnes & Noble and Ross Dress for Less.
+Junior anchors include Barnes & Noble.
+The paved lots built as part of the mall comprise 8,000 parking spaces.

 History

 Ideas for Lloyd Center were conceived as early as 1923.
 The mall was named after southern Californian oil company executive Ralph B. Lloyd (1875–1953) who wished to build an area of self-sufficiency that included stores and residential locations.
-However, the mall wasn't built until 37 years later, due to major events such as the Great Depression and World War II, as well as Portland's conservative anti-development attitude.
+The mall was built 37 years later, after major events such as the Great Depression and World War II, as well as Portland's conservative anti-development attitude.
+During development, adaptive reuse activist, Jerry Bosco, co-founder of the Bosco-Milligan Foundation in the year 1987, began salvaging pieces from the developing piece of land in the 50s.